Skip to main content

 Query substitutions

-You can use built-in macros for automatic substitution of subqueries from files; for example, we want to add a list of other words to each query.
-Let's specify a few main queries:
+You can use built-in macros for automatic substitution of subqueries from files, for example, if we want to add a list of other words to each query, let's specify several main queries:

 discount